-Throughout the discussions on these changes PSNC has been robust in ensuring that any changes are manageable for pharmacies, for example persuading NHS England that minimum targets for reports would not be feasible for the majority of contractors and may well overestimate the number of errors actually happening.
-We have also been very clear that the reporting requirements and systems must be simple and speedy for pharmacy teams to use and that there must be no need to report trivial errors that have no impact on patient safety.
+Throughout the discussions on these changes PSNC ensured that any changes would be manageable for pharmacies, for example persuading NHS England that minimum targets for reports would not be feasible for the majority of contractors and may well overestimate the number of errors actually happening.
+We were also very clear that the reporting requirements and systems must be simple and speedy for pharmacy teams to use and that there must be no need to report trivial errors that have no impact on patient safety.
 These points have all been reflected in the amended Approved Particulars which will be published in due course.

-Update – January 2015 – A key concern for many pharmacists in reporting errors has always been the laws surrounding dispensing errors and the fact that the errors remain a criminal offence.
-Work is currently being carried out (by the Rebalancing Medicines Legislation and Pharmacy Regulation Programme Board) to change medicines legislation*, with a key aim being to decriminalise dispensing errors.
-But this work is taking some time and is now not expected to be completed before early 2016.
+A key concern for many pharmacists in reporting errors has always been the laws surrounding dispensing errors and the fact that the errors were a criminal offence.
+Work was carried out (by the Rebalancing Medicines Legislation and Pharmacy Regulation Programme Board) to change medicines legislation, with a key aim being to decriminalise dispensing errors.

-In light of this delay and the consequences of the current legislation, NHS England has decided not to implement the requirement to report incidents on a non-anonymised basis until the relevant legislation is in place.
+NHS England has decided not to implement the requirement to report incidents on a non-anonymised basis until the amendment of the legislation.
 NHS England said this was because it was keen to avoid a situation where the contractual requirements are not fully supported by legislative requirements (when the change to non-anonymised reporting was discussed in negotiations, it had been envisaged that the new requirement would happen at approximately the same time as the move to de-criminalise dispensing errors).

-NHS England has confirmed that it will make the changes to the Approved Particulars, which set out the requirements on incident reporting, to require non-anonymised reporting as soon as the new legislative framework covering dispensing errors is in place.
+NHS England should make the changes to the Approved Particulars, which set out the requirements on incident reporting, to require non-anonymised reporting in due course.

 Actions for contractors